 Empire Life has always been a strong believer in E&O insurance for those working in our industry.
 This document provides clarification on corporate coverage requirements from Empire Life and the industry.

-The protection of personal information is an integral part of dong business at Empire Life.
+The protection of personal information is an integral part of doing business at Empire Life.
 Protecting personal information is important to us and this policy sets out how we collect and manage personal information in a manner that protects the personal privacy of our clients, contractors and employees.

 Replacement disclosure is required when a customer is considering the purchase of a new life insurance contract that will replace an existing or recently lapsed or surrendered contract.